caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 root * /home/www/mysite
 ```

 Otherwise, this matcher is not often used.
-It is convenient to omit it when possible; just a matter of preference.
+We generally recommend omitting it if syntax doesn't require it.

 ### Path matchers

-Because matching by path is so common, a single path matcher can be inlined, like so:
+Matching by URI path is the most common way to match requests, so the matcher can be inlined, like this:

 ```caddy-d
 redir /old.html /new.html